jobinrjohnson/Arduino-Serial-to-key/README.md

 # Arduino-Serial-to-key
-To conver aruino serial inputs to key press and key release states
+To convert arduino serial inputs to key press and key release states